imshanusharma/friday-hackathons/README.md

-# friday-hackathons
+# Friday Hackathons
-Solution to Friday hackathons
+Solution to coding questions of Friday hackathons